agea/tutorial.md/md/02-basic-styles.md

 the
 lines
 the text is kept together
-in a single paragraph, unless you leave a blank line
+in a single paragraph

+ Paragraphs are delimited by blank lines, leading and trailing spaces are removed

+You may force a line break with two spaces
+or with a \
+at the end of the line